Lesson PlansBack to lesson plans archive June 10, 2015

 Clearly, amendments to the Constitution do not come easily.
 The 13th Amendment, outlawing slavery, emerged from the ashes of the Civil War and was ratified Dec.
 18, 1865.
 The 19th Amendment (ratified Aug.
 26, 1920) granted women the right to vote after more than a century of lobbying and activism.

 In recent history, the United States has been embroiled in a debate over whether there should be an amendment to the Constitution that would define marriage as the legal union between a man and a woman.
-This debate is a direct result of the decision by some state courts that homosexuals cannot be denied the benefits and recognition of a legal marriage.
+This debate is a direct result of the decision by some state courts that same-sex couples cannot be denied the benefits and recognition of a legal marriage.

 - Next have students examine the 14th Amendment in order to answer the following questions:

 - How could the 14th Amendment be used to protect other civil liberties?
-Does it imply protection for the rights of children?
-For convicted criminals?

 - Discuss the responses as a class.

-II: News coverage of the issue
+I: News coverage of the issue

-III: Amending the Bill of Rights
+II: Amending the Bill of Rights

 Assign the students to write their own amendments to the Bill of Rights of the U.S. Constitution.
 In order to do so, they must first closely read the Bill of Rights and decide which amendment they wish to modify.
 Then, have them carefully compose a paragraph that: 1) directly addresses an issue in the amendment, and 2) offers specific modifications to the amendment.
 You may wish to use the following questions to guide the activity: